MaterializeInc/materialize/doc/developer/tracing.md

 To setup trace collection locally, start the `../../misc/monitoring` composition.
 It will spin up Tempo to automatically start storing traces, and Grafana to visualize them.

+Then start `./bin/environmentd --monitoring`.

 ### Setting the Trace Filter

-By default, `./bin/materialized` will only emit `INFO`-level spans.
+By default, `./bin/environmentd` will only emit `INFO`-level spans.
 The filter is controlled through the `opentelemetry_filter` system variable and can be toggled dynamically:

 ```